WildMosquit0/Mosquito_Supermodel/README.md

 **Universal YOLO-based mosquito detection, slicing, tracking, and behavioral analysis pipeline**

-This repository provides a flexible, end-to-end deep learning pipeline for detecting and analyzing mosquito behavior using YOLOv11, with support for slicing, multi-video tracking, and postprocessing.
+This repository provides a flexible, end-to-end pipeline for detecting and analyzing mosquito behavior using YOLOv11, with support for slicing, multi-video tracking, and postprocessing.

 ---